jjgitit/pathfinding/README.md

 # PathFinder Visualizer
 This project aims to visually demonstrate pathfinding algorithms(default : A* Algorithm).
 It shows current position and paths that are currently being considered.
+At the end, it shows the shortest path from starting node to end node.

 # Table of Content